 Zoological Companion Animals - ACZM Residency Program

-- To provide advanced training of the broadest scope in companion avian, small exotic mammal, herpetological and aquatic animal medicine.
+- To provide advanced training of the broadest scope in companion avian, small exotic mammal, herpetological, free-ranging raptor and aquatic animal medicine.

-- To provide limited experience in the design and implementation of an investigative project in a clinically related area.
+- To provide research experience, including design and implementation of an investigative project in a clinically related area, as well as grant writing, manuscript writing, publication and presentation.

-- To work with board certified faculty and to prepare residents for board certification in the American College of Zoological Medicine (ACZM)
+- To fulfill the credential requirements and assist residents to prepare for board certification examination. by the American College of Zoological Medicine (ACZM)

 Qualifications Required of Applicants